Welding 1 Specialist/Inspector

 - An Ontario Secondary School Diploma or

-- Students are 18 years of age or older and pass the program entrance examination
+- Students are 18 years of age or older and pass a Superintendent approved qualifying test

 Please see Admissions for detailed information.